October 16, 2025

 Timing is the most controllable cost lever in MSK care.
 Employees who start therapy early recover faster, need fewer medical services, and return to work sooner.³ When care is delayed, minor issues turn into major claims that ripple across productivity, morale, and long-term health.

-Reduce unnecessary surgeries and imaging with preventative MSK care
+Reduce unnecessary surgeries and imaging with preventive MSK care

 Unnecessary procedures drive much of today’s MSK spend.
 Research shows 36% of MSK surgeries are avoidable, and 80% of those costs could be prevented if physical therapy were used first.²

-Pain affects more than medical claims as the downstream impact affects how people perform.
+Pain affects more than medical claims.
+It also affects how people perform at work.
 Chronic discomfort limits focus, increases absenteeism, and drives burnout.
 Sword Health data shows employers lose an average of $2,916 per member per year in productivity when MSK issues go unmanaged.⁵

 Early, structured care changes that.
 In Sword’s outcomes data: